 Many parents see this individuation happening in their adolescent children and feel abandoned by their child.
 This is especially true when they have parented too much in the emotional role and have acted as their child’s friend.
 They feel a remarkable sense of loss, and they often compensate for it by blaming the child.

-If you’ve shared too much with your child and not set the kind of limits they need, all in the name of being your child’s friend, you can change to become a more effective parent.
+If you’ve shared too much with your child and have not set the kind of limits they need, all in the name of being your child’s friend, you can change to become a more effective parent.
 It begins by explaining to your child what you’re going to talk about from now on.
-Say:
+You can say:

 “I’ve decided that there are some things I should be talking to other adults about.
 So I’m not going to talk to you about them anymore because I think it hurts our relationship.”